kasim-kc/smart-news-feed/README.md

    npx expo start
    ```

-- This app requires Expo Go.(recommended for low-end devices) application if you don't have Android Studio.
+- This app requires Expo Go.
   - Download the latest version of the Expo Go. from playstore/appstore.
   - Open the application and run the server
   - Scan the QR Code through the mobile application.